abreuthrj/daily-guide-app-fork/README.md

 Frontend: Mobile-first UI with light/dark themes

-Backend: Firebase for authentication, data storage, and messaging
+Backend: Firebase for authentication and messaging

+Infrastructure: AWS for DNS, hosting and database

 AI Integration: OpenAI API for content generation